dotnet/docs/docs/core/extensions/windows-service-with-installer.md

     :::column-end:::
 :::row-end:::

 Once the service is installed, you can open **Services** to start the service.
-You can use the **Windows Add or remove programs** feature to call the installer to uninstall the service when needed.
+To uninstall the service, use the **Windows Add or Remove Programs** feature to call the installer.

 ## See also